 - A pedestrian or bystander

-- Other drivers/riders (e.g. driving with excessive speed, or with due care and attention)
+- Other drivers/riders (e.g. driving with excessive speed, or without due care and attention)

 What types of road traffic accident related injuries can I claim for?